rethab/actions-lint/README.md

       - run: ./check.sh ${{ inputs.mdoe }}
 ```

-This workflow defines one input `mode` and uses it later on to run a script.sh.
+This workflow defines one input `mode` and uses it later on to run a script.
 But there's one problem: The author of this workflow typed `mdoe`instead of`mode`.

 Normally, this would only be detected when the workflow is triggered, but when using this action, you'll get two errors: